Grand Valley State University: Allendale campus

-Robert C. Pew Grand Rapids Campus
+Robert C. Pew Grand Rapids campus

-The 65 acre Robert C. Pew Grand Rapids Campus is in the heart of downtown Grand Rapids and on the banks of the Grand River.
+The 65 acre Robert C. Pew Grand Rapids campus is in the heart of downtown Grand Rapids on the banks of the Grand River.
 It consists of 11 buildings and three leased spaces and includes the Richard DeVos Center, L.V.
-Eberhard Center, Cook-DeVos Center for Health Sciences, L. William Seidman Center, Beckering Family Carillon Tower, The Depot (houses the Michigan Small Business and Technology Development headquarters), Hauenstein Center for Presidential Studies, Keller Engineering Laboratories, John C. Kennedy Hall of Engineering, Peter F. Secchia Hall (housing), Winter Hall (housing), and the Van Andel Global Trade Center.
+Eberhard Center, L. William Seidman Center, Beckering Family Carillon Tower, The Depot (houses the Michigan Small Business and Technology Development headquarters), Hauenstein Center for Presidential Studies, Keller Engineering Laboratories, John C. Kennedy Hall of Engineering, Peter F. Secchia Hall (housing), Winter Hall (housing), and the Van Andel Global Trade Center.
 Winter Hall is typically occupied by graduate students and is fully furnished along with appliances.
 These facilities include 57 classrooms, 78 research laboratories, 23 lab prep rooms, 11 computer labs, and the Steelcase Library.
+The Steelcase Library was renovated in the Summer of 2025 to include a University Testing Center and Psychology Lab.

-Health Campus
+Health campus

 The 14.5 acre Health Campus is a part of the Grand Rapids Medical Mile area and houses many of GVSU's health programs.
 The Cook-DeVos Center for Health Sciences (CHS), which opened in 2003, reached capacity in 2011.
 To accommodate the growth in the health sciences, GVSU completed the $37.5 million Raleigh J. Finkelstein Hall north of the Cook-DeVos Center for Health Sciences, and in 2018 broke ground on the next phase, the Daniel and Pamella DeVos Center for Interprofessional Health, a $70 million building that is attached to the Cook-DeVos Center for Health Sciences and includes a parking structure shared with nearby Spectrum Health.